Get

 Image By: Anna Hoychuk, Shutterstock

 Freeze-dried dog food is dehydrated under an extremely low temperature, which helps maintain the quality of the food and the nutrients.
-Basically, the food is frozen and then the pressure is added.
+The food is frozen and then the pressure is added.
 This removes all of the water from the food.
+You’re left with crunchy pieces of food that don’t contain any moisture.
+This allows them to maintain their freshness, as bacteria and mold require moisture to grow.

 Freeze-dried food is often raw, as it has not been cooked.
-Therefore, it is often used by owners that would like to feed their dogs a raw diet without the mess.
+Therefore, it is often used by owners who would like to feed their dogs a raw diet without the mess.
 Plus, freeze-drying may kill some bacteria that are present at the time of production, making it safer than many raw foods.
 Additionally, high-pressure pasteurization is a sterilization method used for the sanitization of some freeze-dried raw foods.

 Pros